-It’s probably safe to assume that if you haven’t been hacked yet, then it’s only a matter of time.
+It’s safe to assume that if your website or blog hasn’t been hacked yet, then it’s only a matter of time.

-Thousands of websites and blogs are attacked every year!
-Could yours be next?
+Thousands of websites are hacked every year!
+Will yours be one of them?

 (Image source: BlogDefender.com)